-You can schedule pins directly through Pinterest, but you can also use third parties like Tailwind, Canva, or Planoly.
-There are a few benefits of using Tailwind, including controllable distribution of your pins across different boards on your profile.
-But scheduling pins on Pinterest is totally free if you’re just getting started.
+You can schedule pins directly through Pinterest but use third parties like Tailwind, Canva, or Planoly.
+A few benefits of using Tailwind include controllable distribution of your pins across different boards on your profile.
+But scheduling pins on Pinterest is free if you’re just starting.

 Consider advertising one of your best-quality pins.
 Running promoted pins is relatively affordable (compared to Facebook anyway).